home-assistant/operating-system/Documentation/deployment.md

 The branch `dev` ist the actual development branch and from there we never make a release.
 The `master` branch contains the development version and from there we build a beta release.

-If we create a new productive release, we create a new branch `rel-{MAJOR}`.
+If we create a new productive/staging release, we create a new branch `rel-{MAJOR}`.
 They will be used for the whole cycle of this release.

 ## Upload release files